Lisa the Greek: Plot

 When Lisa complains to Marge that Homer does not share her interests, Marge suggests doing something he likes, so Lisa watches a televised football game with him.
 After being cheated by a premium rate betting advice hotline, a desperate Homer asks Lisa to pick a winner.
 She picks the Miami Dolphins, so Homer calls Moe's Tavern to place a $50 bet.
 Homer and Lisa celebrate the Dolphins' victory.

 Meanwhile, Marge arranges a Mother-Son Day with Bart by taking him clothes shopping.
 She forces him to try on unfashionable clothes and humiliates him by flinging open the fitting room door, causing Sherri and Terri and the other customers to laugh at him in his underwear.
 Bart spends the rest of the day locked in the car to avoid getting beaten up by bullies for Marge’s poor fashion choices while Marge herself remains oblivious.

 Since Lisa is adept at picking winning teams, Homer declares every Sunday during football season Daddy-Daughter Day.
 Lisa sustains her winning streak for eight weeks, earning Homer more money as the Super Bowl approaches.
 Homer buys his family expensive gifts and meals with his gambling earnings.
 When Lisa asks Homer if they can go hiking the Sunday after the Super Bowl, he tells her that Daddy-Daughter Days are over until next football season.
 Lisa realizes that Homer only wanted her to help him gamble and does not treasure her company.

 After a nightmare in which her childhood sports betting with Homer caused her to grow up to become a compulsive gambler, Lisa, feeling unappreciated and betrayed, gives away all the toys Homer bought her with his betting stash.
-She tells Homer who will win the game, but she warns him that she is so distraught she might unconsciously want him to lose.
+She decides to tell Homer who will win the game, but she warns him that she is so distraught she might unconsciously want him to lose.
 She makes a cryptic prediction: if she still loves him, Washington will win; if she does not, then Buffalo will.
 As Homer anxiously watches the game at Moe's, Washington scores at the last second and wins.
 Overjoyed that Lisa still loves him, Homer cancels his bowling date with Barney and goes hiking with Lisa the next weekend.